kh7939/ALL_Leukemia_classification/README.md

-# ALL_classification
+# ALL_Leukemia_classification
-Deep learning model for acute lymphoblastic leukemia classification
+Deep learning model for Acute Lymphoblastic Leukemia(ALL) classification